Massachusetts Institute of Technology

 Enhancement of life and learning

 The 22-story Cecil and Ida Green Building (Building 54), designed by I.M.
-Pei and completed in 1964, is currently home to MIT’s Department of Earth, Atmospheric and Planetary Sciences (EAPS) and the MIT-Woods Hole Oceanographic Institute (WHOI) Joint Program.
-An infrastructure renewal project is underway to enable the ongoing and long-term research needs of these programs by upgrading its building envelope and systems.
-A partner project (the new Earth and Environment Pavilion) to renovate the Green Building's primary lecture hall and expand programming is also currently underway.
+Pei and completed in 1964, is currently home to MIT’s Department of Earth, Atmospheric and Planetary Sciences (EAPS) and the MIT-Woods Hole Oceanographic Institution (WHOI) Joint Program.
+The infrastructure renewal project upgraded the building's envelope and systems to enable the ongoing and long-term research needs of these programs.
+A partner project (the new Moghadam Building, undertaken concurrently) renovated the Green Building's primary lecture hall and expanded programming space.

-In addition to the Building 54 envelope upgrade, project elements include replacing the roof, renewing the concrete façade, and updating bathrooms and other building interiors.
-The team is also working to modernize the elevators and carry out any code-required updates to ensure the building is accessible to the whole community.
-Major electrical and mechanical systems will be upgraded and optimized.
-The building's large radome has been replaced, and its rooftop equipment layout and support are being redesigned.
-Overall, the goal of the project is to improve occupant comfort and building performance.
+In addition to the Building 54 envelope upgrade, the project included replacing the roof, renewing the concrete façade, and updating bathrooms and other building interiors.
+Elevators were modernized, major electrical and mechanical systems were upgraded and optimized, and a new main electrical subsystem was installed.
+Additional improvements included code-required updates to ensure the building is accessible to the whole community.
+The building's large radome was replaced, and its rooftop equipment layout and support were redesigned for greater efficiency.
+In additional to improving occupant comfort, the project enhanced building performance.

 Image credits